MarkLeMerise/siren-state/README.md

 2. [Actions](docs/Actions.md) — Performing Siren actions
 3. [Stores](docs/Stores.md) — Accessing domain models

-> 💡 Sometimes the best way is to learn is by example: check out the `examples` directory for concrete implementations of these concepts.
+> 💡 Sometimes the best way to learn is by example: check out the `examples` directory for concrete implementations of these concepts.

 ## Developing